CZ-NIC/knot-resolver/README.md

 $ docker run -Pit cznic/knot-resolver
 ```

-See the build page [hub.docker.com/r/cznic/knot-resolver](https://hub.docker.com/r/cznic/knot-resolver/) for more information and options.
 The images are meant as an easy way to try knot-resolver, and they're not designed for production use.

 ### Running